evidentlyai/evidently/docs/book/reports/class-performance.md

 ![](<../.gitbook/assets/prob\_class\_perf\_classification\_quality\_by\_feature (1).png>)

-In the tab “ALL”, we plot the distribution of classes against the values of the feature.
-This is the “Target Behavior by Feature” plot from the [Categorical Target Drift ](categorical-target-drift.md)report.
+In the tab “ALL”, you can see the distribution of classes against the values of the feature.
 If you compare the two datasets, it visually shows the changes in the feature distribution and in the relationship between the values of the feature and the target.

 ![](<../.gitbook/assets/prob\_class\_perf\_classification\_quality\_by\_feature\_example\_all (1).png>)

-Then, for each class, we plot the predicted probabilities alongside the values of the feature.
+For each class, you can seee the predicted probabilities alongside the values of the feature.

 ![](<../.gitbook/assets/prob\_class\_perf\_classification\_quality\_by\_feature\_example\_class (1).png>)

 It visualizes the regions where the model makes errors of each type and reveals the low-performance segments.
 You can compare the distributions and see **if the errors are sensitive to the values of a given feature**.

-## Report customization

-You can set [options-for-quality-metrics.md](../customization/options-for-quality-metrics.md "mention") to set a custom classification threshold or сut the data above the given quantile from the histogram plots in the "Classification Quality by Feature" table.

-You can select which components of the reports to display or choose to show the short version of the report: [select-widgets-to-display.md](../customization/select-widgets-to-display.md "mention").

-If you want to create a new plot or metric, you can [add-a-custom-widget-or-tab.md](../customization/add-a-custom-widget-or-tab.md "mention").

-## When to use the report

-Here are our suggestions on when to use it—you can also combine it with the [Data Drift](data-drift.md) and [Categorical Target Drift](categorical-target-drift.md) reports to get a comprehensive picture.

-**1. To analyze the results of the model test.** You can explore the results of an online or offline test and contrast it to the performance in training.
-Though this is not the primary use case, you can use this report to compare the model performance in an A/B test, or during a shadow model deployment.

-**2. To generate regular reports on the performance of a production model.** You can run this report as a regular job (e.g. weekly or at every batch model run) to analyze its performance and share it with other stakeholders.

-**3. To analyze the model performance on the slices of data.** By manipulating the input data frame, you can explore how the model performs on different data segments (e.g. users from a specific region).

-**4. To trigger or decide on the model retraining.** You can use this report to check if your performance is below the threshold to initiate a model update and evaluate if retraining is likely to improve performance.

-**5. To debug or improve model performance.** You can use the Classification Quality table to identify underperforming segments and decide on the ways to address them.

-## JSON Profile
+## Metrics output

-If you choose to generate a JSON profile, it will contain the following information:
+You can get the report output as a JSON or a Python dictionary:

 ```yaml
 {